letsencrypt/boulder/README.md

 Your local Boulder instance uses a fake DNS server that returns 127.0.0.1 for any query, so you can use any value for the -d flag.
 You can also override that value by setting the environment variable FAKE_DNS=1.2.3.4

+By default `certbot_test` will use `-server 127.0.0.1:4000/directory`, the ACME v1 API endpoint.
+To test ACME v2 (e.g. for wildcard issuance) please use `--server 127.0.0.1:4001/directory` to access the ACME v2 endpoint on port `4001`.

 Component Model
 ---------------